-When you first step onto the Seawind 1600, you’ll note the sheltered aft deck with twin helms outboard behind the coachroof with wide decks forward to the bows and trampolines.
+When you first step onto the Seawind 1600, you’ll note the sheltered aft deck with twin helms outboard behind the coachroof and the wide decks forward to the bows and trampolines.
 She has dagger boards in each hull that are flush with the deck when in the raised position and the overall look is very sleek.
 Retractable rudders aft are easily removed if you want to go really shallow.
-This design really moves the bar versus more established competitors in this market (read our Catana 47 review for example).
+This design really moves the bar versus older competitors in this market (read our Catana 47 review for example).

 - Those twin helms are set in a mid position and tuck halfway under the bimini: they are a real USP for this boat.
 They give you a fantastic combination of sailing feel and protection when you need it.